9 SaaS Website Best Practices

 5. Use Media to Show Your Product in Use

-Another SaaS website best practice is to let your solution do the talking.
+A great SaaS website best practice is to let your solution do the talking.
 Including images, graphics, videos and/or animations that show your product in action can not only be effective sales tools to keep prospects moving through your buying journey – it can also improve your user experience.

 Just be sure to keep examples as general as possible.
 If you showcase a video of how your solution can be used in a specific industry, for example, it may turn away prospects from other industries who suddenly think your solution isn’t relevant to them.